Stan Robson Rural Pharmacy Equity Scholarship

 How you can help

-If you want to make a difference to a future student, please consider donating to an existing scholarship today.
-Or, to discuss setting up your own named scholarship, bursary or other award, please contact Harry Azidis, the Alumni Engagement Officer on Tel: +61 3 9903 9087, e-mail: firstname.lastname@example.org.
+If you would like to make a difference to a future student, please consider donating to an existing scholarship today.
+To discuss setting up your own named scholarship or award, please contact Sally Cane, Development Manager, Pharmacy on +61 3 9903 4806 or email firstname.lastname@example.org.

 Past recipients of The Stan Robson Rural Pharmacy Equity Scholarship